4 Ways to Invest in your Customer and Agent Experience this Holiday Season

 It’s much easier to check out and take the existing time off we’ve been saving up.
 But, as a contact center manager, you don’t have the luxury of checking out early.
 The end of the year means the end of a long list of deadlines, tying up loose ends, and prepping your team for the coming year.

 Even though your agents want to check out, your customers still need you.
-They’re making end of the year purchases and stocking up on Christmas gifts.
+They’re making year-end purchases and stocking up on Christmas gifts.
 And with that, you need to focus on the customer most during the holiday season.
 How do you keep your agents focused on your customers’ needs throughout the busy holiday season?
-And, how do you continue to support your agents so they stay engaged and stress-free?
+And how do you continue to support your agents so they stay engaged and stress-free?

 We’ve compiled a few areas to focus on to help you prioritize your employees and your customers through the holidays.

-During the holiday rush, your staffing is stretched thin from PTO requests and you have an influx in customer requests.
-One simple way to lessen the load for your employees and still keep the focus on your customer is to update your self-service tools.
+During the holiday rush, your staffing is stretched thin from PTO requests, and you have an influx of customer requests.
+One simple way to lessen the load for your employees and still keep the focus on your customers is to update your self-service tools.